ClassicPress/ClassicPress-Migration-Plugin/README.md

 ### Will my current plugins and themes work in ClassicPress?

+Plugins that require Blocks might not work well in ClassicPress, you should test any plugins you plan to use and verify they work correctly.
-If your current plugins work in WordPress 4.9.x, they will work in ClassicPress too.
-If you’re seeing something otherwise, that may be a bug with ClassicPress, and we’d appreciate you reporting it on [our support forum](https://forums.classicpress.net/c/support/) or
+If you see something unusual it may be a bug with ClassicPress, and you can get help on
+[our support forum](https://forums.classicpress.net/c/support/)
+or
 [GitHub](https://github.com/ClassicPress).